-Open source licenses This section discussed how open source licenses work and that it is important to respect third-party open source licensing grants to ensure your organization can continue using the relevant open source software.
+Open source licenses This section discussed how open source licenses work and that it is important to respect third-party open source license requirements to ensure your organization can use the relevant open source software.

 Open source compliance We also learned how compliance with open source licenses works and how to comply with the obligations of licenses such that your organization avoids unnecessary mistakes in the adoption, use, and deployment of software made from or containing open source.